xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview.markdown

 </div>

 You are a bit startled by the interruption but decide it is okay.
-Perhaps it is a part of test?
+Perhaps it is part of the test?
 To be able to quickly adapt and to think on your feet is important...

 <div class="speaker b">